reactjs/react.dev/src/content/reference/react/useState.md

 #### Parameters {/*setstate-parameters*/}

-* `nextState`: The value that you want the state to be.
+* `nextState`: The value that you want the State to be.
 It can be a value of any type, but there is a special behavior for functions.
   * If you pass a function as `nextState`, it will be treated as an _updater function_.
-It must be pure, should take the pending state as its only argument, and should return the next state.
+It must be pure, should take the pending State as its only argument, and should return the next State.
 React will put your updater function in a queue and re-render your component.
-During the next render, React will calculate the next state by applying all of the queued updaters to the previous state.
+During the next render, React will calculate the next State by applying all of the queued updaters to the previous State.
 [See an example below.](#updating-state-based-on-the-previous-state)

 #### Returns {/*setstate-returns*/}